 3. Mister Ben's Ear Tonic With Aloe

 Some people don’t feel great pouring drops of any ear cleaning solution in their dog’s ears.
 If you’re one of them, you will love these convenient dog ear cleaning drops to clean, disinfect, and soothe itchy dog ears.
 It is without too strong synthetic chemicals, pharmaceuticals, steroids or antibiotics.
-Instead, its five potent ingredients are the germ-killing aloe vera, pet-safe astringent boric acid, natural cleaning agent vinegar, antiseptic povidone iodine, and the strong antifungal isopropyl alcohol.
+Instead, its five potent ingredients are the germ-killing aloe vera, pet-safe astringent boric acid, natural cleaning agent vinegar, antiseptic povidone-iodine, and the strong antifungal isopropyl alcohol.

 Mister Ben’s Ear Tonic gets rid of wax buildup and reduces ear redness.
-It successfully fights against discharges, itchiness, bad smell and head shaking resulting from ear mites and infections (yeast and bacteria.)
+It successfully fights against discharges, itchiness, bad smell and head-shaking resulting from ear mites and infections (yeast and bacteria.)
 If your dog had an ear condition, expect his ears to be back to normal after 7 to 10 days of use.

 4. PetPost Dog Ear Cleaner Wipes

 Completely alcohol-free, these luxuriously soft dog ear cleaning wipes are packed with soothing coconut oil and aloe vera.
 They succeed at cleaning dog ears infected by ear mites or bacteria.
-It gently wipes off all earwax, debris and pus and leaves fresh and dry ears behind.
+It gently wipes off all earwax, debris, and pus and leaves fresh and dry ears behind.

 I would probably recommend you to have these at reach after long walks in the forest or after your dog goes swimming.
-I wouldn’t use these wipes as primary ear cleaning solution for my dogs but they definitely are a good punctual solution.
+I wouldn’t use these wipes as primary ear cleaning solutions for my dogs but they definitely are a good punctual solution.

 5. Miracle Care Dog Ear Powder

-Dog ear cleaning powder is vital to use after a cleaning session in order to keep the dog’s ears dry and avoid the build up of earwax.
+Dog ear cleaning powder is vital to use after a cleaning session in order to keep the dog’s ears dry and avoid the build-up of earwax.
 Don’t expect dog ear powder to actually clean up your dog’s ear canal; this is not its purpose.